OpenRailAssociation/rcm-dx/RCM-DX-Specification_EN.md

 ##### Coach Direction

-The data set `direction` contains the coach direction of the vehicle.
+The data set `direction` contains the coach orientation of the vehicle.
 This information influences the position of the measuring systems.

 This data set can contain the following values: